 The summary is to include all known relevant facts so an Enforcement investigator can make an informed decision.

-Trustees are not required to attach any supporting evidence.
-However, an Enforcement investigator may ask for further information or documents during the assessment of a PRE.
+Practitioners are not required to attach any supporting evidence but may do so if available.
+An Enforcement investigator may also ask for further information or documents during the assessment of a PRE.

-7.2 Template offence referral forms are accessible from the AFSA website.
+7.2 A template offence referral form is accessible from the AFSA website.

-7.3 The following documentation is to be attached to every offence referral as a minimum:
+7.3 The following documents are to be attached to every offence referral as a minimum:

 - a copy of all letter(s) sent to the alleged offender relevant to the allegation/s